 We thoroughly tested Jellyfin, Plex, and Emby in several categories: from media conversion and streaming to media control, library management, and parental control features, nothing was left out of our review.

-We also compare the apps UI and overall usability.
+In this post, we’ll also compare the apps UI and overall usability.
 By the end of this read, you’ll know which is the best media server for you: Jellyfin, Plex or Emby.

 - What is Jellyfin